ACM FSE 2026 Workshop

 Breakout Sessions

-Participants divide into focused breakout rooms organized around four to five themes distilled from the morning program.
-Each group explores shared challenges, synergies, and actionable ideas, with an eye toward contributing to a community-driven article.
+Participants divide into focused groups continuing to explore shared challenges and actionable ideas with an eye toward a community-driven article.

 Breakout Themes